Belfast International Airport History

 1925

-This year saw Northern Ireland's own Special Reserve unit No 502 (Ulster) Squadron RAF formed at Aldergrove.
+This year saw the formation of Northern Ireland's Special Reserve unit, No. 502 (Ulster) Squadron RAF, at Aldergrove, further cementing its military role in the region.

 1933

-Northern Ireland's first regular civil air service started in 1933 with a Glasgow to Aldergrove route operated by Midland and Scottish Air Ferries.
+Northern Ireland’s first regular civil air service began in 1933 with a Glasgow to Aldergrove route operated by Midland and Scottish Air Ferries, marking a significant step in the development of civil aviation in the region.

 1934

-By 1934, Aldergrove was Northern Ireland's civil airport and this year saw the first London service begin to Nutts Corner.
-The flight flew from Croydon, via Birmingham and Manchester to Belfast and was operated by Railway Air Services.
+By 1934, Aldergrove had firmly established itself as Northern Ireland’s civil airport.
+That year, the first London service began operating to Nutts Corner, connecting Belfast with London via Birmingham and Manchester, and was run by Railway Air Services.

 1945

 During the Second World War, Aldergrove remained an airbase.
-After the war civil flights were moved back to Aldergrove due to less variable weather conditions than at Nutts Corner.
+After the war, it was decided that civil flights would return to Aldergrove due to more predictable weather conditions, compared to the variable weather at Nutts Corner.

 1963

-Operations by the 1960s were transferred to Aldergrove and the first passenger flight to land was a BEA Viscount from Manchester.
-In October this year HRH Queen Elizabeth the Queen Mother reopened Aldergrove as a civil airport and introduced the terminal building.
+By the 1960s, operations were fully transferred to Aldergrove.
+The first passenger flight to land was a BEA Viscount from Manchester.
+Later that year, HRH Queen Elizabeth, the Queen Mother, officially reopened Aldergrove as a civil airport, with a new terminal building being introduced.

 1964